-- a.
-Employees may only use medical marijuana with a license in their names from a physician. - b.
+- 1. Employees may only use medical marijuana with a license registered to them from a physician. - 2.
 If an employee is required to use medical marijuana while at work, they must inform the Privacy Officer.
-An employee is not required to disclose their specific medical diagnosis; however, they are required to provide a note from their doctor and a copy of the possession license. - c.
-All information provided in regard to medical marijuana use is considered confidential and will be treated as such, keeping an employee's privacy as a top concern second only to safety. - d.
-Employees who have a medical condition which requires additional accommodation can discuss their marijuana use schedule in the context of the general accommodation plan with the Association and their primary care physicians. - e.
-The Association will work with the individual that requests accommodation in an effort to ensure that the measures taken are both effective, and mutually agreeable. - f.
-In the event that medical marijuana is deemed to pose a significant or potential hazard to people supported, the employee and/or other employees, the Association will attempt to find alternative work for the employee, up to the point of undue hardship.
+An employee is not required to disclose their specific medical diagnosis; however, they are required to provide a note from their doctor and a copy of the possession license. - 3.
+All information provided regarding medical marijuana use is considered confidential and will be confidentially maintained in the office of the Executive Director. - 4.
+Employees who have a medical condition which requires additional accommodation can discuss their marijuana use schedule in the context of the general accommodation plan with the organization and their primary care physicians. - 5.
+The organization will work with the individual that requests accommodation to ensure that the measures taken are both effective and mutually agreeable. - 6.
+If medical marijuana is deemed to pose a significant or potential hazard to people supported, the employee and/or other employees, the organization will attempt to find alternative work for the employee, up to the point of undue hardship.